aws-samples/dify-self-hosted-on-aws/README.md

 ### Setup Email (SMTP) for user invitation

 You can let Dify send emails to invite new users or reset passwords.
-To enable the feature, set `setupEmail` property to `true` in `bin/cdk.ts` first.
+To enable the feature, set `setupEmail` and `domainName` property in `bin/cdk.ts`.
 Note that you can only configure one email server (Amazon SES Identity) per `domainName` property.

 After a successful deployment, you have to move out from SES sandbox to send emails to non-verified addresses and domains.
 Please refer to the document for more details: [Request production access (Moving out of the Amazon SES sandbox)](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html)